-the complex Monge--Amp\`ere equation (see \cite{nsky} for its recursion operator), first, second and modified heavenly equations, etc. In particular, this method enabled us to find hitherto unknown recursion operators for the general heavenly equation of Doub\-rov and Ferapontov (\ref{ghe}) and for the equation (\ref{equ}).
-Note that our approach, when applicable, is in general computationally less demanding than the methods of \cite{ms-ip} and \cite{m2}.
+the complex Monge--Amp\`ere equation, see \cite{nsky} for its recursion operator, first, second and modified heavenly equations, etc. In particular, this method enabled us to find hitherto unknown recursion operators for the general heavenly equation (\ref{ghe}) and for (\ref{equ}).
+Note that our approach, when applicable, is in general computationally less demanding than those of \cite{ms-ip} and \cite{m2}. \looseness=-1

-While all examples to which we have applied our approach so far are dispersionless, Propositions~\ref{Th1} and \ref{Th2} and the method described in Section~\ref{roltr} do not explicitly require this to be the case, so it would be interesting to find out whether it is possible to extend our approach to the construction of recursion operators to other classes of integrable systems.
+While all examples to which we have applied our approach so far are dispersionless, Propositions~\ref{Th1} and \ref{Th2} and the method described in Section~\ref{roltr} do not explicitly require this to be the case, so it would be interesting to find out whether it is possible to extend our approach, perhaps also letting the operators $A_i,B_i,L$ and $M$ be of degree higher than one in the process, to the construction of recursion operators to other classes of integrable systems.